antinatura/antinatura.github.io/uni/index.md

 # Uni portfolio

 Here I've included what is most of the assessed coursework I've created for BSc (Hons) Ethical Hacking (and electives) so far.
-I hope whoever stumbles upon this finds it useful.
-I also hope that it is obvious not to plagiarise this (you will be found out).
-Thank You! :)
+Hopefully someone finds it uesful.
+Feel free to draw ideas from this but do not straight up plagiarise because you'll be found out :)

 ## Year 1